-Please make note that Sanara is under the GNU General Public License v3.0
+Please make note that Sanara and this website are under the GNU General Public License v3.0

 license and any use of her or her source code must comply with it.